Sexting

 In Florida, a first juvenile sexting offense is treated as a non-criminal infraction and can be punished by ordering the juvenile to perform 8 hours of community service, pay a $60 fine, or participate in a cyber-safety program.
 If the juvenile does not appear for court for the hearing, the judge can add additional sanctions including the restricting of the juvenile's driver's license.

-A second sexting offense is a fist degree misdemeanor, punishable by up to one year of jail, one year of probation (combination of jail and probation may not exceed one year), and a $1,000 fine.
+A second sexting offense is a first degree misdemeanor, punishable by up to one year of jail, one year of probation (combination of jail and probation may not exceed one year), and a $1,000 fine.

 A third or subsequent sexting offense is a third degree felony, punishable by up to 5 years in prison, 5 years of probation (combination of prison and probation may not exceed 5 years), and a $5,000 fine.